 - FairTrades Association: Established in 1983, the FairTrades Association covers multiple trades and works to ensure standards, encouraging its members to offer insurance-backed guarantees on their work.

-Membership of a body such as this is a good indication that a tradesman is competent and working up to certain standards, however, there are many experienced tradesmen who do not belong to these bodies - there is no obligation to be signed up, unlike membership of the Gas Safe Register, a legal requirement for tradesmen who work with gas in the home.
+Membership of a body such as this is a good indication that a tradesperson is competent and working up to certain standards, however, there are many experienced tradespeople who do not belong to these bodies - there is no obligation to be signed up, unlike membership of the Gas Safe Register, a legal requirement for tradespeople who work with gas in the home.
 While trade body membership can be seen as a good seal of approval, it is experience that is the most important thing to look out for.

 Nick Kilshaw of Kentish Builder, a bricklayer and stonemason with nearly 300 positive pieces of feedback on MyBuilder said:

 What I recommend is really checking out the feedback people get, and looking at their photos and seeing what experience they’ve actually got.
 Don‘t just go by some nice pictures though - look to see if they they have pictures of a similar job, and ask them questions about it, make sure they know what they’re talking about.
 When I show people pictures I can talk them through everything, and they’re free to ring the previous jobs and hear it straight from them as well.

 For bricklaying I have NVQs, up to level three.
 Then I went into the restoration business, stonemasonry - that’s my real trade.
 There aren’t as many qualifications out there for stonemasonry, so it comes down to experience.
 People hire me based on feedback and reviews.

 We can help you meet professional stonemasons near you to get real quotes today.